jcgordon10/jg-quartz-pub/content/index.md

 I have an existing collection of notes which is in various stages of organization or quality.
 I have been adjusting my style of how I like to build my notes, and so am in the process of working through old notes and reformatting or updating them to be moved into this published repository.

-# Map of Content

-* **[[Formation of the Bible/index|Formation of the Bible]]:** Information about the formation, preservation, inspiration, and mechanics of how the Bible came about.
-* **[[Gavin Ortlund/index|Gavin Ortlund]]:** Summaries and notes on Gavin Ortlund's teachings, primarily focusing on church history and theological insights.
-* **[[Defenders Doctrine/index|Defenders Doctrine]]:** Notes and summaries from William Lane Craig's "Defenders" lecture series on Christian doctrine and apologetics.
-* **[[Origins/index|Origins]]**: Various items relating to Creation, Cosmology, Origins, History, and Sciences
-* Unsorted: There is an unsorted folder where I may have notes that I have not decided how to categorize
+# Site Structure

+- **[[Journal/index|Journal]]:** Chronological notes, where I will post thoughts and updates.
+Because of the organic and living nature of this site, this Journal area may also be the best place for me to share about what new information I've added to the site.
+- **[[Lecture Notes/index|Lecture Notes]]:** Straightforward notes, summarizing the content of material I have watched, read, or listened to.
+- **[[Reflections/index|Reflections]]:** More opinionated commentary or observations about topics, that may include and encompass multiple different sources of material I've consumed.
+The more personal and digested reflections on topics.
-* [[Scripture (LEB)/index|The Markdown Bible]]: A utility copy of the Bible that I use for linking passages and embedding references in my collection of notes.
-Just the text here, no commentary.
+- **[[Scripture (LEB)/index|The Markdown Bible]]:** A utility copy of the Bible that I use for linking passages and embedding references in my collection of notes.
+Just the biblical text here, no commentary.

 ---

-⚠️ Some of the material may come from diverse traditions or viewpoints, and I would not say that having notes on the material is an endorsement from me of that view.
-Nevertheless, these are views I am interested in hearing and genuinely understanding, to either grow or correct myself, or to understand where the fault may lie in the view from an apologetic standpoint.
+⚠️ Some of the material (particularly in Lecture Notes) may come from diverse traditions or viewpoints, and I would not say that having notes on the material is an endorsement from me of that view.
+Nevertheless, these are views or sources that I am interested in listening to and genuinely understanding, to either grow or correct myself, or to understand where the fault may lie in that view from an apologetic standpoint.